fitwithhiral/nourishher-app/README.md

-# Nourish Her — by FitWithHiral
+# Nourish You — by FitWithHiral

 AI-powered personalized wellness app with meal plans, workouts & progress tracking.